Last Updated January 29th, 2026

 Following the Board’s decision, the district will implement a phased, legally compliant transition process to ensure transparent communication, fair staffing practices, and smooth preparation for staffing in the 2026–2027 school year.

 Staff may shift locations due to the adjustment of school boundaries or program relocation.
-This varies by role and option but is managed through careful transition planning.
+This varies by role but is managed through careful transition planning.

 Yes.
 The district shifts to two elementary tiers, which simplifies routing and reduces bus transfers.

 In some situations.
-Options were designed to keep routes comparable to today while reducing unnecessary cross-district travel.
+All options were designed to keep routes comparable to today while reducing unnecessary cross-district travel.
 However, because of the new school boundaries, some students may have longer bus rides.

 In Illinois, school district must hold at least three pubolic hearings to gather input before voting to close a school.